Dota-Explorer/Dota-Explorer/README.md

 [Descriptions](https://github.com/ValveSoftware/Dota2-Gameplay/issues/31273) <br/>

+###### I finished compiling a collection of bugs I found in the game.
+It turns out there aren't that many bugs..

 ##

 ##### [QoL Requests](https://github.com/ValveSoftware/Dota2-Gameplay/issues/31856) | I'd really like you to include some of my requests for new functionality.
 Please, take a look.